MohammadrezaFarahmand/Shopping-store/README.md

 You will also see any lint er
 Launches the test runn
-See the section about [running tests](htts:/facogihu.irrt-appdo/ung-ttfo oe inforati Builds the app for production to th
+See the section about [running tests](htts:/facogihu.irrt-appdo/ung-ttfo oe inforati Builds the app for production to t
 It correctly bundles React in production mde ndoptiizehebl orte st errmane.
 The build is minified and the filenames include the Your app is ready to be d